Support Groups and Other Resources

-- Vision Exchange is a listserve for people who facilitate support groups for adults with vision loss.
+- Vision Exchange is a listserve and website resource for people who facilitate support groups for adults with vision loss.
 The purpose is to exchange ideas and information about video magnification and other devices and community resources to help adults with low vision be more independent.

 - Rocky's Story: The Creation of the Frogtown Low Vision Support Group

 The Frogtown Low Vision Support Group was born over 40 years ago through friendships and circumstances.

 - New Research: Patients not Referred for Low Vision Services in a Timely and Efficient Manner

 by Maureen Duffy on 12/1/2014

 - The True Ice Bucket Challenge: Never Saying "There's Nothing More that Can Be Done"